3 numbers. 2 separate processes. 1 chance to respond before 6 May.

 The PB3 comparison

 In December 2025, Hertsmere refused a nearby Green Belt planning application (24/1101/OUTEI — referred to as "PB3") partly because the Flood Risk Sequential Test had not been satisfied.
 That site has a better flood profile than the golf course.
-Hertsmere has not explained why the same test is not an obstacle here.
+Hertsmere needs to explain why the same test is not an obstacle here.

 3. The Environment Agency correspondence